andifalk/oidc-workshop-spring-io-2019/lab1/README.md

-Usually this configuration would be sufficient but as we also want to make sure that our resource server is working with stateless token authentication we have to configure stateless sessions.
+Usually this configuration would be sufficient but as we also want to make sure that our resource server is working with stateless token authentication we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).
 Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class that extends _WebSecurityConfigurerAdapter_.

 Open the class _com.example.library.server.config.WebSecurityConfiguration_ and change the